Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs

 \subsection{MNIST}

 The MNIST dataset (Modified National Institute of Standards and Technology) is a massive collection of 70,000 small, grayscale images of handwritten digits from 0 through 9.
 It is widely considered the ``Hello World'' of machine learning because it provides a standardized way to train and test computer vision models.
-Each image is a $28 \times 28$ pixel square, and the dataset is split into a training set of 60,000 images and a test set of 10,000 images.
-Since the optimization achieved by sparsity-dependent paradigms such as \texttt{conv\_approx()} depends on the sparsity of the input dataset, the following table summarizes key statistics of MNIST.
+Each image is $28 \times 28$ pixels, and the data set is split into a training set of 60,000 images and a test set of 10,000 images.
+Since the optimization achieved by sparsity-dependent paradigms such as \texttt{conv\_approx()} depends on the sparsity of the input data set, the following table summarizes key statistics of MNIST.

 {

 }